 El Portal Elementary School has 25 classrooms, ten of which are bungalows.
 Primary and upper-grade classrooms are separated and each has its own spacious playground area.
 Our transitional kindergarten and three kindergarten classes have their own enclosed play area.
 The upper-grade playground is equipped with swings and two regulation size soccer fields.
 Student physical fitness is promoted even during playground play.
-Our indoor stage area in our Multi-Use room was equipped with a new sound system, so that students will have a facility that will be better suited for our encouragement of the performing arts.
 We have an outside stage area and an eating area with newly installed benches.
 Each classroom is equipped with wireless internet, class computers, iPads, and we have closed circuit TV.
 Second through sixth grades have individual Chromebooks for use inside the classrooms.

 Our office area consists of a newly renovated teacher workroom and office and a separate teacher's lounge.
 Our library is a beautiful facility complete with story steps, cozy corners, and study areas.
 Our campus has garden areas, is clean, well-manicured and freshly painted.
-In March 2014, a newly renovated Technology Center complete with new computer stations and technology equipment for use by all students was opened.
 In 2015, El Portal opened it's Science, Technology, Engineering, Art, and Math (STEAM) Lab that all TK-6th grade students use for hands on learning to solve problems in different ways.
 In 2016, our wireless network was updated in order to provide the speed necessary for the more than 350 Chromebook devices that all of our 2nd - 6th students use in the classrooms.